‘Days Of Our Lives’ Spoilers: Sami Gets A Restraining Order, Victor & Bonnie Argue

 Meanwhile, Dr. Marlena Evans (Deidre Hall) will get together with her friend, Kate Roberts (Lauren Koslow).
 Both Marlena and Kate are grandmothers to Allie, and love her very much.
 However, they’ll share very different opinions about what is best for Allie’s little boy, and an argument will erupt between the pair.

-It seems that Marlena may be in favorite of Eric and Nicole adopting the newborn, while Kate may want someone else to take on that role, such as Allie’s older brother Will Horton (Chandler Massey) and his husband, Sonny Kiriakis (Freddie Smith).
-She may even want Allie’s original choice, Rafe Hernandez (Galen Gering) to raise the little boy.
+It seems that Marlena may be in favor of Eric and Nicole adopting the newborn, while Kate may want someone else to take on that role, such as Allie’s older brother Will Horton (Chandler Massey) and his husband, Sonny Kiriakis (Freddie Smith).
+She may even want Allie’s original choice, Rafe Hernandez (Galen Gering), to raise the little boy.

 In addition, Bonnie Lockhart (Judi Evans) will bump into Victor Kiriakis (John Aniston) and the two will go at it.
 Victor will likely have some of his classic zingers for Bonnie, who has wronged many members of his family over the years.

-Victor will likely also be annoyed when he finds out that his nephew, Justin Kiriakis (Wally Kurth), is acting as Bonnie’s lawyer in a lawsuit over a book that she wrote about pretending to be his late wife, Adrienne.
+Victor will likely also be annoyed when he finds out that his nephew, Justin Kiriakis (Wally Kurth), is acting as Bonnie’s lawyer in a lawsuit over a book that she wrote about her time pretending to be his late wife, Adrienne.
 Of course, Bonnie won’t take kindly to being disrespected, and she’ll likely throw some jabs Victor’s way as well.